Eric-Tsui-cc/Project-Chapeau/README.md

 # Project Chapeau
-## Include the some templates from the last term, only for reference
+## Include some templates from the last term, only for reference
-## member : Puok, Can, Laith, Bogdan, and Bader.
+## Group Member: Puok, Can, Laith, Bogdan, and Bader.